-- General Counsel
+- General Counsel1

 - Chief Risk Officer

-- Director of Regulatory Compliance and External Affairs

 - Director of Compliance

 - Director of Enterprise Risk Management

-The General Counsel responsibilities currently is conducted by Director of Legal
+1 The General Counsel responsibilities currently is conducted by Director of Legal

-Main Provisions
+3. Main Provisions

 3.1.
 Mandatory and Minimum Requirements

 This Framework is developed to provide practical guidelines to assist EXCO members in understanding their roles and responsibilities to oversee AIA Thailand's sound management system and good corporate governance to attain long-term operational performance, credibility and sustainability which comprises of: